MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 ### ✅Spark

-**Spark** is a great performance profiling mod and is not performing any optimization on it on.
+**Spark** is a great performance profiling mod and is not performing any optimization on it own.
 But I still recommend this mod to make it easier to find lagging entities or to identify general performance issues.

 ## ⭐Recommended Server Mods